A toast with code! A Hacktoberfest experience from Toronto

 The process to participate is very simple!

-Participants can contribute to the open source community by sending pull requests (PRs for short) to open source projects on GitHub or GitLab.
+Participants can contribute to the open-source community by submitting Pull Requests (PRs) to open-source projects on GitHub and GitLab.

-if you search for "Hacktoberfest 2025 swag list," for example, you will find that various companies are distributing limited edition goods such as hoodies and backpacks (note that rules and benefits change depending on the year).
+searching for terms like "Hacktoberfest 2025 swag list" reveals that various companies are distributing limited-edition goods such as hoodies and backpacks (rules and rewards vary from year to year).

 It's okay if you can't write code!

-Even small tasks like correcting typos in a README, translating documentation, or improving the UI are considered significant contributions to open source.
+Small tasks like correcting typos in READMEs, translating documentation, or improving the UI are all valuable contributions to open source.

 Why participate?
 The appeal and benefits of Hacktoberfest

-The appeal of Hacktoberfest is that it allows you to contribute to open source projects together with developers from all over the world.
-You
+The biggest appeal of Hacktoberfest is undoubtedly the opportunity to contribute to open source alongside developers from all over the world.

-can participate at your own pace, hone your practical skills, and connect with a global developer community.
+It allows you to participate at your own pace, hone practical skills, and connect with a global developer community.

 Benefits include:

-By participating in an ongoing open source project, you will acquire tech skills needed in the real world, such as team development flow, the ability to read other people's code, and experience in receiving reviews and making improvements.
+By participating in ongoing open-source projects, you will acquire essential tech skills needed in the real world, such as understanding the flow of team development, the ability to read other people's code, and experience in receiving reviews and making improvements.

-This can be used as a portfolio when looking for a job or changing jobs, and it also serves as a record of your growth as an engineer.
+This can be used not only as a portfolio when applying for jobs or changing careers, but also as a record of your growth as an engineer.

-Hacktoberfest provides opportunities to connect with participants from all over the world through dedicated Slack, Discord, and event-specific forums.
-You can
+: Hacktoberfest provides a platform to connect with participants from around the world, including dedicated Slack and Discord communities and event-specific forums.

-ask questions about code, learn from other people's PRs, and experience the excitement and connections you wouldn't get on your own.
+Asking questions about code, learning from other people's pull requests, and gaining inspiration and connections that you wouldn't get on your own are some of the great things about it.

-🌎 "Achievements" are important when looking for a job in North America!
+🌎 "Experience" is crucial for finding a job in North America!

-Resumes and LinkedIn require specific details about the projects you've worked on and how you've been involved, so activities like Hacktoberfest are a valuable asset.
+Your resume and LinkedIn profile will require specific details about "what projects you were involved in and how," so activities like Hacktoberfest are a great asset.

-I remember feeling anxious because I had very little experience to include on my resume and felt the need to "create some achievements that I could use to appeal to others."
+remember feeling anxious because I had little experience to put on my resume and felt I had to create some kind of achievement to showcase.

-Even if you feel anxious at first, "taking a step forward can lead to experience."
+Even if you feel anxious at first, "you can gain experience by taking that first step."

-As mentioned in the previous blog, Toronto has many active tech events and meetups, such as TorontoJS, HackerNest, and DevTO.
+As I mentioned in my previous blog post, Toronto has many active tech events and meetups, such as TorontoJS, HackerNest, and DevTO.

-You can often find Hacktoberfest participants in these local communities, and it's a great opportunity to make connections based on common topics.
+You can often find Hacktoberfest attendees in these local communities, and it's a great opportunity to connect with others through shared interests.

 🔗What is a Hackathon?
 Introducing recommended tech events you can attend in Toronto